Brown reveals Kings' fitting new philosophy for 2024-25 season

 While comparing basketball to mountain climbing might seem extreme, the contrast between the two also was important to Brown.

 When those climbers were faced with life or death thousands and thousands of feet above ground, there was no other option for them.
-Brown wants his guys to handle adversity as well as they can, but hopes they can still find a way to have fun with the game they love.
+Brown wants his guys to handle adversity as well as they can, but hopes they still can find a way to have fun playing the game they love.

 “If we hit any adversity at all again as part of our life, we get to go home to see our wives and kids and loved ones,” Brown said.
 “But for them, especially climbing Annapurna, that could be death.
 That's real adversity.